Paradigm4/elastic_resource_groups/README.md

 4. save the computation result onto the original K instances
 5. detach the "compute" instances and return to the original K

-This is particularly attractive in cloud environments: compute nodes can be rented on an hourly basis, only for when they are needed, then discarded. _That's how cloud costs become more economical than in-house storage._ This also implies that any SciDB cluster can be made to 'grow' or 'shrink' as demand changes.
-Moreover, these steps can be used to remove failed nodes and replace them with new ones, with minimal interruption to query execution.
+This is particularly attractive in cloud environments: compute servers can be rented on an hourly basis, used only as needed, and then terminated. _That's how cloud costs become much more economical than in-house storage._ This also implies that any SciDB cluster can be made to 'grow' or 'shrink' as demand changes.
+Moreover, these steps can be used to remove failed servers and replace them with new ones, allowing minimal interruption to query execution.
 Thus the SciDB cluster becomes a much more fluid entity, able to change dynamically.

 This repository contains a small plugin `variable_residency` with a single operator `create_with_residency`.
 We first discuss the operator, then show an example 'grow, compute, shrink' workflow that is possible with SciDB Enterprise Edition.